msaqib25/playbook/ourculture.md

 - They thrive in an environment that pushes them to become better professionally
 - They care about excellence
 - They appreciate the openness and candor
-- They push themselves to continuously evolve.
-They enjoy maintaining a status of a high-performer
+- They push themselves to continuously evolve
+- They enjoy maintaining a status of a high-performer